Feeding Babies and Young Children

 Feeding Your Toddler and Preschooler (One to Five Years)

-Both you and your child each have a role in feeding.
-It is important to let your young child lead the way in feeding.
+When feeding your child, you both have a role in feeding.
+It is important to let your young child lead the way.

 It is up to you to decide: